numfocus/gsoc/CONTRIBUTING-students.md

 - Communicate every working day with your mentor, preferably in public using the standard channels of your project.
-- If there is a reason why you can't work or can't contact us on a regular basis please make us aware of this.
+- If there is a reason why you can't work or can't contact us on a regular basis please make us aware of this in advance.
-- If you don't communicate with us regularly we will fail you.
+- If you don't communicate with us regularly, we will fail you.

 **Evaluations**